Bahia Palace

 It is a large courtyard known as the eastern square or the magnificent marble square.
 It is the most spectacular castle courtyard, encircled by 52 wood-columned corridors.
 On top of the ruins of Si Musa’s house’s gardens and stable for horses, they constructed the square.
 The square was flanked by four galleries with wooden columns in an Italian design.
 This patio was designed with white and green marble pieces, two marble fountains, and ceramic pillars.

-Bahia Palace Entry Hours and Ticket Price
+Bahia Palace Entry Hours and Ticket Price 2026

 Monday through Friday, 9 am to 4:30 pm.
 On Friday, the admittance hours are 8 am to 5 pm.
-The entry ticket price is 70 MAD, or roughly $7.
+The entry ticket price is 100 MAD, or roughly $10.

 Things to consider Before You Travel

 To escape the massive tourist throngs later in the day, go early at 9 or 10 am.
 There are guided tours offered for the palace.
 Invest in a guide to inform you about the fascinating tales that aren’t covered in the little notes on each page.
 Some locals will inform you that the palace is closed today if you approach it from the back.
-They want to show you additional adjacent areas.
-This is untrue.
-You can find the door by continuing to follow the palace walls.
-The vacant apartments in the palace might disappoint you.
-The original furnishings are gone.
-It’s impossible to envision how they lived in this mansion.
-There are many options for pictures here!
-Bring your camera, then.

 Final Words

 The grand vizier of Morocco, Si Moussa, began building this enormous palace in 1866.
 His son succeeded him as grand vizier and rose to the position of supreme authority in Morocco.
 He continued to build and embellish this magnificent structure during his lifetime.
 He gave it the name Bahia after his beloved wife.
-If you’re in Marrakech, you can visit this monument in less than two hours.
-You will be admiring the Bahia Palace’s exquisite Islamic architecture.
+If you’re in Marrakesh, you can visit this monument in less than two hours.
+You will be admiring the Bahia Palace‘s exquisite Islamic architecture.

-Bahia palace webpage: https://palaisbahia.com/en/
+Bahia palace webpage

 Scroll to Top